This article covers duck diving for freediving, why it is a critical skill to master, and how to successfully execute one.

 The best position for starting a duck dive is on your front, breathing through a snorkel, as you are ready to start the duck dive without changing anything.
 If you choose to breathe up on your back, you will need to factor in a roll onto your front before you leave the surface, and this can be complicated if you are wearing a lanyard.
 If you breathe up in an upright position, you will need to assume a horizontal position to start the duck dive after your final breath.

 For simplicity’s sake, we will assume that you are lying on your front, snorkel in, breathing in a very relaxed fashion next to a line.
 Unless there is zero current, you will find it useful to lightly hold the dive line in one hand, keeping it next to your body.
 This is to ensure it is in the right position in relation to you when you come to do the duck dive.
-I find it helpful to hold onto the line with the hand to which my lanyard is attached, so that the lanyard does not cross my body.
+I find it helpful to hold onto the line with the hand to which my lanyard is attached so that the lanyard does not cross my body.

-You want to keep the dive line next to you so you can make sure you duck dive ahead of the line by about a metre.
+You want to keep the dive line next to you so you can make sure you duck dive ahead of the line by about a meter.
 This ensures that when you duck dive you are automatically facing the dive line and close enough for there to be no drag from the lanyard running along it.
 If, when you duck dive, you cannot immediately see the line, then get your instructor or buddy to take a look and see where in relation to the line are you starting the dive.

-Step 1 – snorkel, ‘prequalization’ and momentum
+Step 1 – Snorkel, ‘prequalization’ and momentum

 After taking your final breath, remove your snorkel and perform an equalization.
-One of my instructors coined the term ‘prequalization’ as it slightly inflates the eardrums outwards before the dive.
-You may find that you do not need to do this prequalization, however pressure changes are the most intense in the first 10 meters and you may find that this pre-inflation of your ears helps you last until your first equalization of the dive, which can come as late as 4 or 5 meters deep.
+One of my instructors coined the term ‘pre-equalization’ as it slightly inflates the eardrums outwards before the dive.
+You may find that you do not need to do this pre-equalization, however pressure changes are the most intense in the first 10 meters and you may find that this pre-inflation of your ears helps you last until your first equalization of the dive, which can come as late as 4 or 5 meters deep.

 Step 2 – Arms forward and down